Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 2. Open the project in visual studio code
 3. After that is done continue whith the steps below.

-If you have installed both, you can you the front-end application with:
+Now you can start the front-end application with in the terminal of visual studio code:
 ```sh
 npm run dev
 ```